Tags

 30 Saturday Jan 2021

-Posted by Richmond AIA in annual spring event, lectures
+Posted in annual spring event, lectures

 Our spring lectures will again be on Zoom, co-sponsored by the University of Richmond Department of Classical Studies.
 For each lecture, a UR Zoom webinar registration link will be posted here and sent to our email list about one week before the lecture.
 Registration for our annual spring member event (this year a Zoom book talk and author Q&A, see below) will be available here in March.